iganets/iganet/webapps/protocol.md

     ```

     Currently, the float values are stored as plain JSON string but it is planned to change to binary base64 encoding in the future.

+---

+1. load serialized model from file on client side
+2. global translate and rotate parameter